Rivers in Iceland

 The rivers that feed the waterfalls

-The rivers are also the home of waterfalls.
+The rivers are also the home to waterfalls.
 Consequently, there are many waterfalls in Iceland.
 And waterfalls are among the most valued natural wonders and attractions for visitors.
 There are at least 30 to 40 stunning waterfalls in Iceland; waterfalls that are worth visiting and seeing.
 Some are in glacial rivers, and others are in small spring-fed streams.
 They all have their unique character that is often provided by the river they are a part of.
 So the rivers in Iceland play a large role in the life of this nation.